ansible/ansible/docs/docsite/rst/galaxy/user_guide.rst

 The ``ansible-galaxy`` command comes bundled with Ansible, and you can use it to install roles from Galaxy or directly from a git based SCM.
 You can also use it to create a new role, remove roles, or perform tasks on the Galaxy website.

 The command line tool by default communicates with the Galaxy website API using the server address *https://galaxy.ansible.com*.
-Since the `Galaxy project <https://github.com/ansible/galaxy>`_ is an open source project, you may be running your own internal Galaxy server and wish to override the default server address.
-You can do this using the *--server* option or by setting the Galaxy server value in your *ansible.cfg* file.
+If you run your own internal Galaxy server and want to use it instead of the default one, pass the ``--server`` option following the address of this galaxy server.
+You can set permanently this option by setting the Galaxy server value in your ``ansible.cfg`` file to use it .
 For information on setting the value in *ansible.cfg* see :ref:`galaxy_server`.

 Installing roles